tmcd82070/Rdistance/cran-comments.md

 # Submission comments

-This submission (v4.1.1) corrects an unquoted word (Rdistance) in the Description field of the DESCRIPTION file.
-I took the chance to edit my Description field and eliminated the offending word.
+This submission (v4.3.0) contains increased functionality - two new features.
+I implemented parallel processing of my bootstrap resampling routine.
+I added a likelihood (Gamma) to the suite of available curves that can be fitted.

 Details on the changes between major releases are in **NEWS**.

 # Current submission

-* 4.1.1
+* 4.3.0

 # Prior submission

-* 4.1.0
+* 4.1.1

 # Local Check